 Before we get stuck in, what’s my professional background, and why am I writing this review?

 Hey, I’m Keith and I’ve been running my own business on a full-time basis since 2006.
 Most of my leads come in via my website that I originally built in pure HTML and later ported to WordPress.
-I started learning SEO as a hobby around 2000 and used my knowledge to outrank my local competition.
+I started learning SEO as a hobby around the year 2000 and used my knowledge to outrank my local competition.

 In 2020, I decided to diversify my income by building some niche-focused sites and monetize them via display ads and affiliate marketing.
-Before this, I also owned and developed (via bootstrapping) a lead generation website.
+Before that, I also owned and developed (via bootstrapping) a lead generation website.
 I ran this for several years before making a successful exit by selling to a competitor.

 Nobody asked nor paid me to write this review.
 I purchased the course with my own money in September 2020.
 The purpose of this review is to help people who may be on the fence about buying the Fat Stacks Bundle.